Korck666/portal-chat-api/README.md

 ## READ AND USE IT TO GET HELP FROM CHATGPT AND GITHUB COPILOT

 This is the REST API service that encapsulates multiple AI services, including ChatGPT and potentially Dall-E, and also manages game rules and database connections.
 This is a complex task that involves several components, and it would be best to approach it using a combination of design patterns.
-Here are what I need you to help me to implement:
+Here are some design patterns that we will use to build this service:

 1. **Facade Pattern**: This pattern provides a unified interface to a set of interfaces in a subsystem.
 We can use this pattern to create a simplified API for the various AI services we're using.
 This way, the rest of our application doesn't need to know about the specifics of interacting with these services.